 It most often occurs in women over the age of 50; as it is believed that reduced levels of estrogen after menopause are a contributing factor.
 The majority of people with stress cardiomyopathy do not have severe blockages or clots in their arteries, like people who suffer heart attacks usually do.
 The cells of the heart do not die during stress cardiomyopathy, as they do when someone is suffering a heart attack.

 - Low blood pressure

 Optimism reduces the risks of developing coronary heart disease or dying prematurely.
-Being satisfied with your job, family, sex life, and self are protective against heart disease and people who report being satisfied in these areas are less likely to have a heart attack in the next five years compared to unsatisfied people.
-Even taking the fact that content people tend to eat better, exercise more, and smoke less into account does not fully explain this difference.
+Being satisfied with your job, family, sex life, and self is protective against heart disease and people who report being satisfied in these areas are less likely to have a heart attack in the next five years compared to unsatisfied people.
+Even taking the fact that content people tend to eat better, exercise more, and are less likely to smoke into account does not adequately explain this difference.
 What seems to be protective?
 Feeling that your life has meaning, having a passion, and being mindful.